ethan-silver/ethan-silver.github.io/README.md

-I'm a first year PhD student in the Dept. of Physics at Harvard.
+I'm a second year PhD student in the Dept. of Physics at Harvard.
 My primary research interests are in observational and computational cosmology and astrophysics.
-I’m especially interested in research involving strong gravitational lensing, dark matter halos, galaxy formation, and supernovae, as well as applying machine learning techniques to cosmology and astrophysics.
+I’m especially interested in research involving gravitational wave astronomy, gravitational lensing, galaxy formation, and supernovae, as well as applying machine learning techniques to cosmology and astrophysics.
+I am currently working on research training neural networks to detect and classify gravitational wave signals.

 <!-- ## Welcome to GitHub Pages